Renters’ Rights Bill 2025

 The Section 21 Notice will be replaced by an expanded Section 8 notice.

 💡 Landlords will still be able to gain possession should you wish to sell or move back into the property – new Grounds added to Section 8 Notices to allow for this.
 Important to note that all tenants will have 12 months minimum right of tenure and the Landlord will need to serve 4 months notice.
+The tenant can serve 2 months notice to leave.

 2. MOVING TO PERIODIC TENANCIES